LKG (film): Plot

 LKG realises the hardships of contesting in the elections.
-He understands that people are in favour of Ramraj due to his strong influence, hard work, caste and image.
-Also most of the state ministers, ruling party bigwigs, and MLAs do not work for LKG as they want to remain neutral to join the victor of the by-election.
+He understands that people favour Ramraj because of his strong influence, hard work, caste, and image.
+Most of the state ministers, ruling party bigwigs, and MLAs do not work for LKG as they want to remain neutral to join the victor of the by-election.
 LKG devises a strategy to tarnish Ramraj's image with the help of meme creators and his sidekicks.
-He spreads rumours that Ramraj is actually a woman disguised as man, which results in the public trolling Ramraj on social media.
+He spreads rumours that Ramraj is actually a woman disguised as a man, which results in the public trolling Ramraj on social media.
 Ramraj is also insulted when he is unable to sing "Tamil Thai Valthu" during a college function.
 Ramraj discovers that V Analytica is behind LKG and strikes a deal with Sara to support him.

-Per Sara's advice, Ramraj goes to Delhi and meets national ruling party leaders.
-He also tries to break the ruling party of Tamil Nadu and prevent Bojappan from trying to take all the party MLAs to a resort.
+Per Sara's advice, Ramraj goes to Delhi and meets the national ruling party leaders.
+He also tries to break the ruling party of Tamil Nadu and prevent Bojappan from taking all the party MLAs to a resort.
 It is revealed that Sara was actually pretending to be on Ramraj's side.
-She comes back to help LKG, but a tussle comes within the party, while some party senior leaders do not want LKG to gain fame.
-However, Bojappan is in favour of LKG.
-During election, LKG wins against Ramraj, but Bojappan gets arrested in corruption cases, and LKG becomes the CM-elect of the state, due to Bojappan's efforts.
+She returns to help LKG, but a tussle comes within the party, while some senior party leaders do not want LKG to gain fame.
+However, Bojappan favours LKG.
+During the election, LKG wins against Ramraj, but Bojappan gets arrested in corruption cases, and LKG becomes the CM-elect due to Bojappan's efforts.

-The next morning, LKG is at the podium to be sworn in, where he is shot by a sniper.
+The next morning, LKG is at the podium to be sworn in, but is shot by a sniper.
 (Note: Shown at the start of the film in medias res.)
-However he survives as he was wearing a bulletproof vest, having anticipated such an incident.
-The sniper is a youngster who aspires to some new-gen honest politicians.
-LKG tells the media that he is in to bring a change and that he has transferred the corruption cases against Bojappan to the CBI.
-He also says there are numerous educated youngsters contesting in elections independently with a hope of bringing a change but go unnoticed by the public due to big political parties staying in the limelight.
+However, he survives as he was wearing a bulletproof vest, having anticipated such an incident.
+LKG tells the media that he is in to bring change and that he has transferred the corruption cases against Bojappan to the CBI.
+He also says numerous educated youngsters are contesting in elections independently to bring change, but they go unnoticed by the public because of big political parties staying in the limelight.
 The sniper is convinced, and the entire state believes in LKG.
-However, Sara smiles upon seeing LKG; he is just becoming a corrupt politician through his speech trying to woo the public, which was her strategy as well to win the hearts of people.
+However, Sara smiles upon seeing LKG; he is just becoming a corrupt politician through his speech, trying to woo the public, which was her strategy as well to win people's hearts.
 Also, LKG silently reveals that he never intends to bring Bojappan out of prison.